klee-SAM/raytrace-noob/README.md

     - ext folder for libraries
     - util folder for umath, prand
 - [ ] mesh motion blur support, whenever BVH is done
+- [ ] Rewrite sceneloader to change scene after read all
+    - requires intermediate data structure for holding
+- [ ] support .mtl conventions for scene files

 ### things to consider
 - Using SoA for better cache locality